mdeller-ping/pf-jwt-bearer-dotnet-sample/README.md

 ## Assumptions

-Your PingFederate runtime is available at the URL https://localhost:9031.
+Your PingFederate runtime is available at the URL https://pingfederate:9031.
 You are running this sample dotnet application locally, and it will be available at http://localhost:5000.
 Update accordingly.

+A valid SSL certificate is assigned to your PingFederate instance.
+The dotnet application will fail to validate your JWT without a signed certificate.

 ## PingFederate Access Token Manager